-29. Retail deposits are defined as deposits placed with an ADI by a natural person.
+- 33. Retail deposits are defined as deposits placed with an ADI by a natural person.
 Deposits from legal entities, sole proprietorships or partnerships are captured in wholesale deposit categories.
-Retail deposits subject to the LCR include demand deposits and term deposits, unless otherwise excluded under the criteria set out in paragraphs 36 and 40.

-- 30. Where a natural person places funds with an intermediary who then places those funds with an ADI, the deposit with the ADI is considered to be a deposit from a financial institution unless: - (a) the natural person retains all legal rights regarding the placement, withdrawal or other movement of the funds; - (b) the natural person exercises these rights in practice and cannot transfer these rights to the intermediary; - (c) there is clear disclosure to the natural person that the funds will be placed with the ADI; and - (d) the intermediary has no duty to make investment decisions on behalf of the natural person.
+Retail deposits subject to the LCR include demand deposits and term deposits, unless otherwise excluded under the criteria set out in paragraphs 40 and 41 of this Attachment. - 34.
+Where a natural person places funds with an intermediary that then places those funds with an ADI, the deposit with the ADI is considered to be a deposit from a financial institution unless: - (a) the natural person retains all legal rights regarding the placement, withdrawal or other movement of the funds; - (b) the natural person exercises these rights in practice and cannot transfer these rights to the intermediary; - (c) there is clear disclosure to the natural person that the funds will be placed with the ADI; and - (d) the intermediary has no duty to make investment decisions on behalf of the natural person.